 Regardless of product type, professional QC personnel include several important elements in most inspection reports.
 Your substance test report should generally include :

-Total quantity of finished and packaged fabric found in the factory, in rolls, expressed in rolls per unit and a total length of fabric in meters or inches
+The total quantity of finished and packaged fabric found in the factory, in rolls, expressed in rolls per unit, and the total length of fabric in meters or inches

 Problems or unexpected situations that hampered the inspection, such as disputes with the factory staff or refusal of the factory personnel to allow certain inspections

 Photos of tested fabrics, packaging, test results, and any defects or other findings

 5. Additional quality control services for textile importers